yakir12/dancingqueen/README.md

 Each setup can have a camera mode.
 The camera can only be one of these values: 480, 1080, 1232, or 2464.
 If left unspecefied, the default value is 1080.

-The following table shows how each camera mode compares to the other:
+The following table shows how each camera mode compares to the other (see the [overview](./field_of_views.jpg) for an illustration of the different camera modes):

 Mode|Resolution|FPS|Brightness|FOV|Max height|Arena width
 ---|---|---|---|---|---|---